DegeneratorXx/DegeneratorXx/README.md

-# 👋 Hi, I'm Lakshit Khandelwal
+#  Namaste!, I'm Lakshit Khandelwal

 Electronics and Communication Engineering student at **IIIT Nagpur**, specializing in Internet of Things (IoT).
 I'm passionate about building applications with clean architecture and designing intuitive user interfaces.